Facebook Membership Accelerator ・ Austin

 Women’s Leadership Accelerator fellow ・ Online News Association ・ Los Angeles, New York City & Washington, D.C.

-Online News Association national conference attendee ・ Washington, D.C.
+Online News Association national conference attendee (Steal my notes) ・ Washington, D.C.

 National Association of Black Journalists national conference job recruiter ・ New Orleans